xrdocs/design/_blogs/2022-01-07-cst-routed-optical-1_0.md

 End to end provisioning requires first defining the Inter-Layer link between the router ZR/ZR+ optics and the optical line system add/drop ports.
-This is done using a GUI based NMC (Network Media Channel) Cross-Link application in CW HCO.
+This is done using a GUI based NMC (Network Media Channel) Cross-Link application in Crosswork HCO.
 The below screenshot shows defined NMC cross-links.

 ![](http://xrdocs.io/design/images/ron-hld/ron-hco-nmc-xconnects.png)